New York Rangers: Playoff return and fourth Presidents' Trophy (2021–present)

-In the 2021–22 season, the Rangers finished the regular season with a record of 52–24–6, making the playoffs for the first time since the 2017 season.
+The Rangers finished the 2021–22 season with a record of 52–24–6.
 For the third time in franchise history, the Rangers overcame a 3–1 series deficit, this time against the Pittsburgh Penguins in a first round matchup that concluded with a game-winning overtime goal from Artemi Panarin.
-In the next round, they would defeat the Carolina Hurricanes in seven games after trailing 2–0 and 3–2 in the series, advancing to their first Eastern Conference Finals since 2015.
-In the Eastern Conference Finals, they faced the back-to-back defending champions Tampa Bay Lightning, and lost the series despite a 2–0 series lead.
-Igor Shesterkin was named the Vezina Trophy winner following the season.
+After defeating the Carolina Hurricanes in seven games, they faced the back-to-back defending champions, the Tampa Bay Lightning, and lost the series in six games despite a 2–0 series lead.
+Igor Shesterkin was named the Vezina Trophy winner following the season's conclusion.
+By the end of the following season, the Rangers had acquired Vladimir Tarasenko and Niko Mikkola from the St. Louis Blues and Patrick Kane from the Blackhawks, but lost to their river rivals, the New Jersey Devils, in the first round of the playoffs.
+Gallant was then fired as head coach and replaced with Peter Laviolette.